GrowthLimit

 Consider this example: A new blog post on an established website might achieve high PA through targeted link building and content quality, even if the overall DA remains unchanged in the short term.
 This demonstrates how focused page-level optimization can succeed within the context of broader domain authority.

-Domain Authority is a valuable proxy for understanding your website's competitive position and ranking potential, even though it's not a direct Google ranking factor.
-The correlation between DA and actual search performance makes it important for SEO professionals and marketers seeking to improve their organic visibility.
+Domain Authority is a useful proxy for understanding your website's competitive position and ranking potential, even though Google does not use DA as a scoring input.
+The correlation between DA and actual search performance makes it useful for SEO professionals and marketers seeking to improve their organic visibility.

 High DA offers several significant benefits: